haierkeys/obsidian-fast-note-sync/README.md

 ## 🔌 Plugin Features

-- **Minimal Configuration**: No complex settings needed, just paste the remote service configuration to use out of the box.
+- **Minimal Configuration**: No complex setup required—just paste the remote service configuration to get started out of the box.
 - **Real-time Note Sync**: Automatically monitors and syncs all note creation, updates, and deletions within the Vault.
-- **Full Attachment Support**: Real-time sync of images, videos, audio, and other non-settings files.
+- **Full Attachment Support**: Real-time syncs images, videos, audio, and other non-setting files.
     > ⚠️ **Note**: Requires v1.0+ and server v0.9+.
-Please control attachment file size, as large files may cause sync delays.
+Please control attachment file sizes, as large files may cause sync delays.
 - **Multi-platform Sync**: Supports Mac, Windows, Android, iOS, and other platforms.